Paul J. Meighan, PhD

 Research

-Dr. Meighan's research is informed by experiences as an Indigenous Gael in Glasgow, Scotland.
+This research is deeply informed by Dr. Meighan’s experiences as an Indigenous Gael from Glasgow, Scotland.
 He grew up in Milton, a council housing scheme and socioeconomically deprived neighbourhood.
 Dr. Meighan was raised by his mother and is a first-generation scholar.
 His mother comes from South Uist, heartlands of Gàidhlig, an endangered Indigenous language in Scotland.
 South Uist is community-owned, a Key Biodiversity Area at the frontlines of the climate crisis, and highly vulnerable to rising seawater levels.
 Despite being an endangered Indigenous language, Gàidhlig was not available to Dr. Meighan in the educational system.
 Members of his family and older generations recall being beaten for speaking it in school.
 Dr. Meighan is now on a Gàidhlig reclamation journey as an adult learner.
-His motivation for more equitable multicultural and multilingual education has continued to grow after meeting his Anishinaabe husband in Glasgow, Scotland in 2015 and after learning more about the devastating impacts of colonialism on the Indigenous Peoples and languages of Turtle Island (also known as North and Central America).
+His motivation for more equitable multicultural and multilingual education has continued to grow after meeting his Anishinaabe husband in Glasgow, Scotland and after learning more about the devastating impacts of colonialism on the Indigenous Peoples and languages of Turtle Island (also known as North and Central America).

 Sgeul-beatha (Biography in Scottish Gaelic)